alberthnahas/chem-comp-pm2p5-indfin/README.md

         * Loading plots for PC1 vs PC2 (`xrf_elements_pca_loading_plot_pc1_pc2.png`, `ic_ions_pca_loading_plot_pc1_pc2.png`).
         * Score plots for PC1 vs PC2, colored by season (`xrf_elements_pca_score_plot_pc1_pc2.png`, `ic_ions_pca_score_plot_pc1_pc2.png`).

+The `doc/ChemComp_Analysis.pdf` file provides a preliminary analysis report including PCA interpretations and seasonal chemistry highlights.

 ## Results

 The main outputs of this analysis are:

 * **Seasonal Statistics Tables**:
-    * `xrf_seasonal_statistics.csv`: Shows mean, median, standard deviation, and p-values from Mann-Whitney U tests for XRF elemental ratios, comparing Dry and Wet seasons.
+    * `xrf_seasonal_statistics.csv`: Shows mean, median, standard deviation, and p-values from Mann-Whitney U tests for XRF elemental concentrations (the README previously stated ratios, but the PDF and common practice suggest concentrations or mass fractions, which are akin to ratios against total mass if not explicitly stated as elemental ratios against a specific element), comparing Dry and Wet seasons.
     * `ic_seasonal_statistics.csv`: Shows mean, median, standard deviation, and p-values from Mann-Whitney U tests for IC ion concentrations (in µg/m³), comparing Dry and Wet seasons.
 * **PCA Results**:
     * Explained variance ratios and loadings for XRF elements and IC ions, indicating the contribution of different chemical species to the principal components.
+These are detailed in the Jupyter Notebook output and the `doc/ChemComp_Analysis.pdf`.
 * **Plots**:
     * Visualizations of ionic balance, PCA scree plots, loading plots, and score plots, providing insights into the data structure, dominant chemical profiles, and seasonal differences.
+These are saved in the `results/` directory.

 Key findings can be inferred from the seasonal statistics tables (e.g., significantly different concentrations of certain species between seasons) and PCA plots (e.g., grouping of samples by season, identification of elements/ions that co-vary).
+The PDF report also details interpretations, such as secondary sulfate formation in the dry season and sea salt influence in the wet season.

 ## How to Run